dariotoman/website/_pages/teaching/eco403_esttab/eco403_using_esttab.md

 I will cover the very basics to get you going, but the documentation is available [here.](http://repec.sowi.unibe.ch/stata/estout/) There are tons of things you can do with these commands, and the documentation is fantastic.

+For demonstration purposes, I will be estimating a Differences-in-Differences model that aims to measure the effects of the Familias en Accion Condition Cash Transfer Program on neo-natal health.
+The Health Economics literature suggests that birth weight is a strong predictor of human capital later on in life.
+As such, policies that improve _in-utero_ health can be very useful (and often cost effective) development programs.
+You can [download the data here](Sample_data_FeA.dta) to play with and follow along.

 ## Installation

 To get started, install the necessary packages by running the command: